British Sign Language: International links

-Late 19th - 21st Century
+Late 19th – 21st century

+Until the 1940s, sign language skills were passed between deaf people without a unified sign language system; many deaf people lived in residential institutions.

+The National Deaf Children's Society was founded in 1944 as Society of St John of Beverley.

-Until the 1940s, sign language skills were passed between deaf people without a unified sign language system; many said people were living in residential institutions.
-Signing was actively discouraged in schools by punishment, and deaf education emphasised teaching deaf children to learn to lip read and finger spell.
+Signing was actively discouraged in schools by punishment, and deaf education emphasised teaching deaf children to learn to lip read and finger spell, due to the prevailing belief across Europe established in the 1950s that signing was bad.
 From the 1970s there has been an increasing tolerance and instruction in BSL in schools.
 The language continues to evolve as older signs such as alms and pawnbroker have fallen out of use and new signs such as internet and laser have been coined.
-The evolution of the language and its changing level of acceptance means that older users tend to rely on finger spelling while younger ones make use of a wider range of signs.
+The evolution of the language and its changing level of acceptance meant that older users tend to use more finger spelling while younger ones make use of a wider range of signs.

 Paddy Ladd initiated deaf programming on British television in the 1980s and is credited with getting sign language on television and enabling deaf children to be educated in sign.

+Legal recognition

 BSL users campaigned to have BSL recognised on an official level.
 Police and Criminal Evidence Act 1984 mandates the provision of interpreters.

 On 18 March 2003 the UK government formally recognised that BSL is a language in its own right.

 In 2021, Rosie Cooper introduced the British Sign Language Bill to recognise BSL as an official language, which was backed by the government.
 After being dormant from June 2021, the bill began moving through Parliament on 28 January 2022, but during a meeting with stakeholders on 7 February, the language of the bill was revealed to have been pared down substantially, disappointing said stakeholders.
 The British Deaf Association stated that it was 'unhappy' with this removal of language from the bill.

 Linguistics

 Linguistics is the study of language, including those like BSL that are not carried by sound.
 In all sign languages the great majority of 'words' (hand gestures) cannot be understood in other sign languages.
-How one language signs a certain number would be different than how another language signs it.
+How one language signs a certain number would be different from how another language signs it.
 The way sentences are constructed (syntax) differs from sign language to sign language, just as with different spoken languages.
-British Sign Language is described as a 'spatial language' as it "moves signs in space."
+British Sign Language is described as a 'spatial language' as it "moves signs in space".